teararoa2022/teararoa2022.github.io/wedding-en.md

         - Nearest train stations (direct from many stations in Milan):
             - Pavia: then a bus goes to Certosa di Pavia (infrequent in the evening).
             - Certosa di Pavia.
 - What is the program?
-There will be a symbolic ceremony first, then an aperitif, dinner and an evening of celebration.
+There will be the symbolic ceremony first, then an aperitif, a dinner, and a festive evening.

 {% include fiamberta_map.html %}